boazbk/tcs/lec_17_model_rand.md

 2. What is the  mathematical model for randomized computations, and is it more powerful than deterministic computation?

-We will return to the first question later in this course, but for now let's just say that there are various random physical sources.
+The first  question is of both practical and theoretical importance,  but for now let's just say that there are various random physical sources.
 User's mouse movements, (non solid state) hard drive and network latency, thermal noise, and radioactive decay, have all been used as sources for randomness.
 For example, new Intel chips  come with a random number generator [built in](http://spectrum.ieee.org/computing/hardware/behind-intels-new-randomnumber-generator).
-At the worst case, one can even include a coin tossing machine [coinfig](){.ref}.
-We remark that while we can represent the output of these processes as binary strings which will be random from some distribution $\mu$, this distribution is not necessarily the same as the uniform distribution over $\{0,1\}^n$.^[Indeed, as [this paper](http://statweb.stanford.edu/~susan/papers/headswithJ.pdf) shows, even (real-world) coin tosses do not have exactly the distribution of a uniformly random string.]
+One can even build mechanical  coin tossing machines (see [coinfig](){.ref}).^[The output of  processes such as above can be thought of  as a binary string sampled from some distribution $\mu$ that might have significant unpredictablity (or _entropy_) but is  not necessarily the _uniform_ distribution over $\{0,1\}^n$.
+Indeed, as [this paper](http://statweb.stanford.edu/~susan/papers/headswithJ.pdf) shows, even (real-world) coin tosses do not have exactly the distribution of a uniformly random string.
-As we will discuss later (and is covered more in depth in a cryptography course), one typically needs to apply a "distillation" or _randomness extraction_ process to the raw measurements to transform them to the uniform distribution.
+Therefore, to use the resulting measurements for randomized algorithms, one typically needs to apply a "distillation" or _randomness extraction_ process to the raw measurements to transform them to the uniform distribution.]

 ![A mechanical coin tosser built for Percy Diaconis by  Harvard technicians Steve Sansone and Rick Haggerty](../figure/coin_tosser.jpg){#coinfig .class width=300px height=300px}

 In this lecture we focus on the second point - formally modeling probabilistic computation and studying its power.
 The first part is very easy.
-We define the RNAND programming language to include all the operations of   NAND  plus  the following additional operation:
+We can define the RNAND programming language to include all the operations of   NAND  plus  the following additional operation:

 ~~~~ { .go .numberLines }
 var := RAND